pcmichaud/micro/source/intro_en.rst

    :align: middle
    :scale: 25%

-The website `missingprofits.world <https://missingprofits.world/>`_ computes what each country looses to tax heavens.
+The website `missingprofits.world <https://missingprofits.world/>`_ computes what each country loses to tax heavens.
 But how do we reform the tax system so that profits are taxed?
 What effects would a wealth tax have on inequality?
 How much revenue could it generate?

 We need micro theory to understand incentive effects created by taxes.
 We also need data.
 Economists like Emmanuel Saez and Gabriel Zucman study these questions with data and theory.